flow1986/Esp32s3_dfrobot_SEN0158_Whiteboard/README.md

 New Version,
-with; dfrobot SEN0158 IR Positioning Camera works much better now!
+with dfrobot SEN0158 IR Positioning Camera works much better now!
 Again all Code with Copilot.